You’re Moving Inclusion Forward… and Getting Pushback

 • Plan how to support educators as they implement inclusive practices

-• Build feedback loops that guide and strengthen practice without micromanaging
+• Build sustainable feedback loops that guide instruction, strengthen practice, and support measurable progress without micromanaging

-• Learn strategies for maintaining momentum and preventing regression over time
+• Learn strategies for maintaining momentum, identifying signs of regression early, and preventing initiative drift over time

 You’ll leave knowing what to do next and how to lead it.